 You don't need to make your back catalogue open access, it's more important to focus on doing it from now on.
 If you want to quickly add previous research, our video on importing your research to Pure will help.

-Because all files will need to be reviewed by our team, we ask that you avoid uploading full text files for publications that are open access elsewhere, or more than five years old.
+Because all files will need to be reviewed by our team, we ask that you avoid uploading full text files for publications that are open access elsewhere, or more than two years old.

 Request an exception to the open access requirements of the next REF for a specific paper.